-The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit on the last day of classes (April 21, 2020,, 11:59 pm).
+The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit on the first day of exam's week (Monday December 13th, 2021, 11:59 pm).
 Again, leave yourself enough time to upload your submissions and consider technical difficulties.

-Submissions may only be emailed if you cannot connect to e-learning; deadline times still apply.
+Submissions may only be emailed if you cannot connect to Canvas (e-Learning); deadline times still apply.
 Please see the course schedule below for firm deadlines.
+Be advised that this assignment may be large in size and will take a longer time than normal (15 or so minutes) to upload to Canvas.
 Links to instructional videos will be provided in the assignment details (on e-learning) if you have not used PowerPoint before.
 The rubric for the project is given in full detail in e-Learning.
 There is a Presentation Project Discussion Board for questions specifically related to this assignment.